seb86/woocommerce-subscribe-all-the-things-signup-trial-add-on/README.md

 In order to use the extension, you will need:

-* WooCommerce 2.3 or newer
+* WooCommerce 2.3 or newer.
-* WooCommerce Subscriptions v2.0 or newer
+* WooCommerce Subscriptions v2.0 or newer.
-* WooCommerce Subscribe to All the Things v1.1.1 or newer
+* WooCommerce Subscribe to All the Things v1.1.1 or newer.
-* A staging or test site, I do not recommend using this on live sites yet
+* A staging or test site, I do not recommend using this on live sites yet.
-* A sense of adventure as the codebase is still pre-beta
+* A sense of adventure as the codebase is still pre-beta.

 ### Installation